5 min read

-Further, under the Royal Proclamation of 1763, the King of England declared that all unceded, unsold land would be reserved to them.
+Further, under the Royal Proclamation of 1763, the King of England declared that all unceded, unsold land would be reserved for them.
 The Proclamation stated that land could not be purchased from the Indigenous without first being negotiated in public through the Crown.
-Its principles are alive and well in Canada, and are the basis of modern day treaty negotiations and Aboriginal rights and title cases
+Its principles are alive and well in Canada, and are the basis of modern-day treaty negotiations and Indigenous rights and title cases

 THEREFORE BE IT RESOLVED THAT the City of Vancouver formally acknowledge that the city of Vancouver is on the unceded traditional territory of the Musqueam, Squamish and Tsleil-Waututh First Nations;

 FURTHER THAT Council direct staff to invite representatives from the Musqueam, Squamish and Tsleil-Waututh First Nations to work with the Mayor to develop appropriate protocols for the City of Vancouver to use in conducting City business that respect the traditions of welcome, blessing, and acknowledgement of the territory.

 The City of Vancouver deserves kudos for showing leadership in creating the opportunity to take this positive bold step forward.
 I would encourage other local governments to do the same.

 When working with Indigenous communities, be careful to keep the term “crown land” or “crown lands” out of your discussions and reports.
 Alternatively, you can use traditional territory or “unceded territory” to show respect and understanding; a practice that Indigenous communities routinely do among themselves.